 Most of the work I present here is motivated by the practical verification needs of actors of the safetycritical industry, such as Airbus and IRSN (French Expert in nuclear and radiological risk).
-Both have been supporting our work since its starting point in 2000-2001 and ever since, Airbus first by its participation to the European project DAEDALUS, then through direct projects.
+Indeed, both have been supporting our work since its starting point in 2000-2001 and ever since.
 However, in the long term, we can hope that these advances, developed in the context of safety-critical systems, will benefit to the numerically very complex programs from numerical simulation.